-- Don’t force yourself to eat a large amount at one sitting but don’t skip meals entirely.
+- Don’t force yourself to eat a large amount at once, but don’t skip meals entirely.

-Ask your nurse or dietitian for the resource Eating Well During and After Your Cancer Treatment which has more information about maintaining your weight during your cancer treatment.
+Read the resource Eating Well During Your Cancer Treatment for more information about staying a healthy weight during your cancer treatment.

-Try to limit sweetened drinks, soft drinks (such as cola or ginger ale), and juices.
+Try not to drink many sweetened drinks, soft drinks (such as cola or ginger ale), and juices.

 Keeping up your energy

 Fatigue is a common side effect during chemotherapy and may get worse over time.
-While there is no one food to prevent or reduce fatigue, following a balanced diet, getting regular exercise, and getting enough sleep can help.
-In addition, try these suggestions:
+While there’s no one food to prevent or reduce fatigue, following a balanced diet, getting regular exercise, and getting enough sleep can help.
+You can also try the suggestions below.

-- Limit your intake of refined sugars, such as candy, baked goods, and regular soda.
-Too much refined sugar and sweets can cause fatigue due to sharp changes in blood sugar levels.
+- Limit the amount of added sugars you eat, such as candy, baked goods, and sodas.
+Too much added sugars and sweets can cause fatigue due to changes in blood sugar levels.
 They can also add too many calories to your diet.

-- Try to choose small, regularly-spaced meals containing protein-rich foods at each.
-Good sources of dietary protein include nuts, nut butters, eggs, quinoa, beans and legumes, fish, plain yogurt, and lean poultry.
+- Try to have small, regularly-spaced meals and eat protein-rich foods at each meal.
+Good sources of protein include nuts, nut butters, eggs, quinoa, beans and legumes, fish, plain yogurt, and lean poultry.

-- It is fine to have 1 or 2 cups of coffee or other caffeinated drinks a day.
-Do not have caffeine to stay up late, or to replace healthful meals.
+- It’s OK to have 1 or 2 cups of coffee or another caffeinated drink per day.
+Don’t have caffeine to stay up late or in place of balanced meals.

-- If you feel sluggish during the day, try going for a short walk instead of eating, if you are not actually hungry.
+- If you feel tired during the day, try going for a short walk instead of eating if you’re not actually hungry.

 - Limit or avoid alcoholic drinks.